enmasseio/timesync/README.md

 >
 > 1. Client stamps current local time on a "time request" packet and sends to server
 > 2. Upon receipt by server, server stamps server-time and returns
 > 3. Upon receipt by client, client subtracts current time from sent time and divides by two to compute latency.
 It subtracts current time from server time to determine client-server time delta and adds in the half-latency to get the correct clock delta.
-(So far this algothim is very similar to SNTP)
+(So far this algorithm is very similar to SNTP)
 > 4. The first result should immediately be used to update the clock since it will get the local clock into at least the right ballpark (at least the right timezone!)
 > 5. The client repeats steps 1 through 3 five or more times, pausing a few seconds each time.
 Other traffic may be allowed in the interim, but should be minimized for best results
 > 6. The results of the packet receipts are accumulated and sorted in lowest-latency to highest-latency order.
 The median latency is determined by picking the mid-point sample from this ordered list.